mehrdadfazli/CAAC/README.md

 Make sure the `config.json` file is properly set up before running these commands.
 The scripts will process the respective benchmarks and save the results to the directory specified in `log_dir`.

 ## Logs Directory
-The `logs` directory contains experimental results for the AMBER, CHAIR, and POPE benchmarks, copied from the CAAC framework.
-These logs provide detailed insights into the model's performance across each benchmark.
-Each log file corresponds to a specific experiment and includes metrics such as hallucination rates, accuracy, and other relevant scores.
+The `logs` directory contains experimental results for the CAAC framework's AMBER, CHAIR, and POPE benchmarks.
+You can use the log files along with the evaluation scripts (`./evals`) to reproduce our CAAC results on the benchmarks.

 ## Evals Directory
-The `evals` directory contains scripts used to evaluate model outputs on the AMBER, CHAIR, and POPE benchmarks.
+The `evals` directory contains scripts to evaluate model outputs on the AMBER, CHAIR, and POPE benchmarks.
 Below are the details and usage instructions for each script:

 ### 1. `pope.py`
 This script evaluates the model's outputs on the POPE benchmark.